w3reza/Banao-Todo-Task-2/README.md

-# PHP Laravel - Task 1  : Assignment from Banao Technologies
+# PHP Laravel - Task 2  : Assignment from Banao Technologies

-##  User Registration / Login System.
+##  Todo Application.
-This Laravel application is allow users to Registration.
-It includes basic functionalities such as user registration, login.
+This Laravel application is allow users to add Task and update status.

-# Features
-- User Registration: Users can registration as a new account by providing necessary details.
-- User Login: Existing users can log in securely using their credentials.

 # Technologies Used